21 February 2013 — Global Research

 All this talk about austerity comes as we learn that the Federal Reserve continues to bailout the big banks, not only by pumping $85 billion each month into banks through Quantitative Easing, but court documents revealed that the Fed also forgave $7 billion in mortgage security losses by Bank of America.
 Bailouts continue but outside of the public eye and should lead to more calls for Fed transparency, which is unlikely to come from the two Wall Street parties.

 And, austerity comes at a time when new census analysis shows that during the Obama ‘recovery’ only the rich got richer; the poorer got poorer.
 According to a new analysis by Emanuel Saez. perhaps the leading economist on incomes in the world, from 2007-2009 the “average real income for the bottom 99% . . . fell sharply by 11.6%, . . . by far the largest two year decline since the Great Depression.”
 And new data covering 2009-2011 indicate that “Top 1% incomes grew by 11.2% while bottom 99% incomes shrunk by 0.4%.
-Hence, .”
+Hence, the top 1% captured 121% of the income gains in the first two years of the recovery.”
 [Emphasis added.]
-We got a glimpse into the rigged system this week when it was reported that Facebook, which made $1 billion in profits, will be paying income taxes, indeed will receive a $429 million refund.
+We got a glimpse into the rigged system this week when it was reported that Facebook, which made $1 billion in profits, will be paying no income taxes, indeed will receive a $429 million refund.
 Why?
 Tax deductions allowed for executive pay in stock options.

 And, don’t believe that the rich getting richer will create jobs.
 The claim that the wealthiest are job creators has been proven to be a myth.
 Another myth exploded in this week’s news was that it was important to pay CEO’s exorbitant pay to prevent their unique talents from being lured away.
 Both myths are not consistent with the facts.